useperform/perform/docs/base-bundle/types.rst

 Usually types will show the underlying data in the `list` and `view` contexts, and present form fields for the `create` and `edit` contexts.
 For example, a ``password`` type might show asterisks for the `list` and `view` contexts, and show a password input for the `create` and `edit` contexts.

 Types can also include css and javascript for complex UI interactions, and also include types themselves!
-For example, the ``collection`` type can arbitrarily nest child admins and manage their ordering using a javascript helper.
+For example, the ``collection`` type can arbitrarily nest child crud classes and manage their ordering using a javascript helper.

-For every admin, the types are defined in the ``configureTypes()`` method.
+For every crud class, the types are defined in the ``configureTypes()`` method.

 Available types
 ---------------